 Dr Richard Oades

 Richard is a human service manager and practitioner, with a strong background in the development of communities.
 His values include belief in human ability to achieve and community belonging.

-Richard was born in the United Kingdom (UK), travelling to Australia at the age of 23.
+Richard was born in the UK, travelling to Australia at the age of 23.
 He has degrees in Sociology (Hons), Social Work (B Ap Sc), Community Development (MA) and a Doctorate (Social Sustainability).
-Richard has worked in mental health, training, child protection, justice (both adult and juvenile) in New South Wales and WA.
-He has 13 years’ experience in the Kimberley in Justice and Community Development and six years as Manager of state-wide Crisis Care (24 hour service).
-Richard is currently on three Boards (WA Association for Mental Health, Breakaway Aboriginal Corporation and Morrissey Homestead [aged and disability care]) and several advisory committees.
-He has three aboriginal children as part of a blended family of six children, the youngest being 30 years.
-He and his wife live on a 17 acre property near Donnybrook.
-His interests include golf, wine, music, his dog and fishing.
-Richard enjoys travel with his wife.
+Richard has worked in mental health, training, child protection, justice (both adult and juvenile) in New South Wales and Western Australia.
+He has 13 years’ experience in the Kimberley in Justice and Community Development and six years as Manager of state-wide Crisis Care (24-hour service).
+Richard is on the Board of Morrissey Homestead (aged and disability care) and a member of several advisory committees.
+He is the former Director of the Western Australian Association for Mental Health.

 Lee lives in Pingelly, a small remote rural community, and enjoys a peaceful lifestyle that includes a strong connection to her local community.
 Lee values family, integrity, compassion and respect.